tri2sing/PyOO/README.md

   - Create independent module for different components
 * reuse package
   - Used abstract method in the inheritance version of reuse
-* functions package
+* strategy pattern
-  - Added a type check to make sure the argument is callable
+  - Added a new example as the book one was very long
-* decorator pattern
-  - made the code OO and added argument parsing